catherink/sonarqube-n-db-with-terraform/README.md

 Make sure your machine is not 1Gb RAM (should be at least 4, but I would advice 8)

-When everything is ready run justrunthis.sh script
+When everything is ready run justrunthis.sh script (run "chmod 755" for the script before).